Research on dependable and secure systems

-The work spans dependable embedded systems, secure connected devices, and large socio-technical services.
-The common goal is to make important systems easier to explain, evaluate, and trust in practice.
+The work spans dependable embedded systems, secure connected devices, and large socio-technical services such as mobility.
+The aim is down to earth: to make the systems we depend on easier to understand and to trust.

 Dependability, security, resilience